gregskawinski/gregskawinski.github.io/index.md

 ## ABOUT
 (Big) Data and Control always puzzled me, so I dedicated my career to understand it, and to use this knowledge to built better solutions.
-Thee more I look into the future, the more I am confinced that the future is where Cloud Computing and Data Warehousing act as the engine for Big Data and AI-driven technological revolution.
+The more I look into the future, the better I see the world where Cloud Computing and Data Warehousing act as the engine for Big Data and AI-driven technological revolution.
 More data means better Data Driven Algos for Quant Trading.

 So turn your DATA into a strategic asset.